Search

 so that

-and hence putting =n(|A|1) completes the proof.
+and hence putting $\ell = \left\lfloor \sqrt{n\left(\left\lvert A\right\rvert -1\right)}\right\rfloor$ completes the proof. $\square$

 A keen reader might try to make a case for Proof 4 being essentially the same as Proof 2, only written in a different language.
-While this may be true to some extent, it should be noted that Cilleruelo's goal (in this paper) was to consider Sidon sets in Nd and to prove an analogous result for this case using the method of additive energy.
+While this may be true to some extent, it should be noted that Cilleruelo's goal (in this paper) was to consider Sidon sets in $\mathbb N^d$ and to prove an analogous result for this case using the method of additive energy.
 So, this proof is almost a byproduct of his actual work.

 It is also worth mentioning that the linked document to Graham's proof is an excellent article which tries to show how the Weyl - van der Corput Lemma alone can prove some really strong results in the field.
 It is quite surprising how one inequality by itself can describe so many results!